cBioPortal/cbioportal-frontend/README.md

 ## Local cBioPortal database for e2e-tests
 To enable e2e-tests on for features that depend on data that are not included in studies served by the public cBioPortal instance, cbioportal-frontend provides the `e2e local database` (refered to as _e2e-localdb_ below) facility that allows developers to load custom studies used for e2e-tests.
 CircleCI runs the `e2e local database` tests as a separate job.

-Files for the local database e2e tests are located in the `./end-to-end-tests-localdb` directory of cbioportal-frontend.
-The directory structure of `./end-to-end-tests-localdb` is comparable to that of the `./end-to-end-tests` directory used for e2e tests against public cBioPortal.
+Files for the local database e2e tests are located in the `./end-to-end-test/local` directory of cbioportal-frontend.
+The directory structure of `./end-to-end-test/local` is comparable to that of the `./end-to-end-test/remote` directory used for e2e tests against public cBioPortal.

 ### Contexts for e2e-localdb tests
 E2e-tests can run in local context (workstation for software development) or CircleCI context (for continuous integration testing).
 On CircleCI e2e-tests can be conducted on commits that are in- or outside the context of a pull request.
 These contexts are refered to below as _Local_, _CircleCi_ and _CircleCI+PR_ context.

 #### Running e2e-localdb tests in _Local_ context
-Running of e2e-localdb tests in _Local_ context follow the procedure as defined in `.circleci/config.yml`.
-The `end-to-end-tests-localdb/runtime-config/run_local_test.sh` shell script is included.
-Prior to running the script the PORTAL_SOURCE_DIR environmental variable should be set to point to the cbioportal-fronted git directory on the local system as this:
+Running of e2e-localdb tests in _Local_ context follows the procedure as defined in `.circleci/config.yml`, differs only in that the e2e-tests are not run in a docker environment, but on the local system directly.
+The `end-to-end-test/local/runtime-config/run_local_test.sh` shell script is included to facilitate local development.
+Prior to running the script several environmental variables should be set.
+For local development follow these steps:

 1. Add `export BACKEND=cbioportal:rc` (or other backend branch) to `/env/custom.sh`.
 2. Make sure the last commit is pushed to _origin_ repo (needed by jitpack).